 Transmission electron microscopy (TEM)

-Place a small amount of powder in a bijou and add approximately 3 mL ethanol.
+Place a small amount of powder (i.e. less than 10 mg) in a bijou and add approximately 3 mL ethanol.

 Ultra-sonicate sample for 15 – 30 minutes until a homogenous suspension is observed.

-Pipette a small amount of solution onto a 400 mesh copper grid with carbon film, and allow to dry.
+Pipette a small amount of solution (i.e. less than 1 mL) onto a 400 mesh copper grid with carbon film, and allow to dry.

 Image samples at an accelerating voltage of 80 kV.

-X-ray fluorescence (XRF)
+X-ray fluorescence (XRF) service by the Materials and Engineering Research Institute (MERI) at Sheffield Hallam University

 Combine 0.8 g nHA powder with 8 g of lithium tetraborate.

-Melt mixture using a furnace set to 1200 °C.
+Melt mixture in a platinum-gold alloy crucible using a furnace set to 1200 °C.

 Analyze resultant samples in an XRF spectrometer to determine the elemental composition of the samples.